openreview/openreview-web/README.md

 # OpenReview Web

-The next-generation web interface to the [OpenReview API](https://github.com/openreview/openreview/).
+The next-generation web interface to the [OpenReview API](https://github.com/openreview/openreview/), built with React and Next.js.

 ## Installation